nostrband/askexperts/README.md

     // Return a bid if you want to answer this question return {
-      offer: "I can help with your JavaScript question!",
+      offer: "I can help with your JavaScript question!"
-      relays: ['wss://relay1.askexperts.io'],
     };
   },